MoseleyBioinformaticsLab/GOcats/README.md

 Mapping GO terms in a GAF
 ```
-python3 ~/ARK.GOcats/obocats/obocats.py categorize_dataset YOUR_GAF.goa YOUR_OUTPUT_DIRECTORY/OC_id_mapping.json_pickle YOUR_OUTPUT_DIRECTORY MAPPED_GAF_NAME.goa
+python3 ~/ARK.GOcats/gocats/gocats.py categorize_dataset YOUR_GAF.goa YOUR_OUTPUT_DIRECTORY/OC_id_mapping.json_pickle YOUR_OUTPUT_DIRECTORY MAPPED_GAF_NAME.goa
 ```

 ## Running the tests

-Basic tests are located in ARK.GOcats/obocats/tests and can be run individually using the -m option in python
+Basic tests are located in ARK.GOcats/gocats/tests and can be run individually using the -m option in python
 ```
 cd ~/ARK.GOcats3
-python3 -m obocats.tests.gocats_full_basic_test  # Note that this may be broken currently, I am working on fixing this.
+python3 -m gocats.tests.gocats_full_basic_test  # Note that this may be broken currently, I am working on fixing this.
 ```

 To run the analyses against OWLTools and UniProt CV, execute the runscript located in runscripts.
 It is self-documented as well.